BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

     ],
 ```

-Remove your composer.lock and run composer update on the project.
+Remove your composer.lock and vendors then run `composer update` on the project.
-Packagist tells to your project : “do not search missing packages on packagist.com”.
-If a package is missing you have to add it on satis-public and try again.
+`"packagist": false"` mean : “do not search missing packages on packagist.com”.
+If a package is missing during install, you have to add it in satis-public configuration file then try again.

-*et voilà :)*
+*that's it :)*

 # How to ?
 For AWS.

-We chose to sync our 2 satis servers on S3.
+We choosed to sync our 2 satis servers with an S3 bucket.

 ![full system with s3 syncing](/images/posts/composer-installation-without-github/4.png)

-On satis servers, configure [s3cmd](http://s3tools.org/s3cmd) for using an S3 bucket.
+On satis servers, use [s3cmd](http://s3tools.org/s3cmd) to keep in sync the S3 bucket.
 Let’s say : yourcloud-satis.

-Just add some commands after the build of satis :
+Just add some commands after the build script of satis :

 ```shell
 php -d memory_limit=xx bin/satis build data/satis.json web